top of page

 Take The Next Step

 Whether you are suffering from clinical depression, or you are just “blue” and overwhelmed with sadness, depressed feelings, and heaviness, we can help.
-If you are in either the Dallas or Fort Worth areas, we have an office with counseling near you: one in Grapevine and one in Plano.
 For a free consultation, reach out to us here or call 972-422-8383.
 The road to your new life is here, just take that first step.

 Are you stuck in a miry pit of depression you can't escape?